-This is where Content PR has become such an effective tool.
-Content PR involves developing relevant, creative and informative content in the form of feature articles.
-Unlike traditional press releases, content PR is about providing relevance to your potential customers.
+This is where PR articles have become such an effective tool.
+PR articles require developing relevant, creative and informative content in the form of feature articles.
+Unlike traditional press releases, PR articles are about providing relevance to your potential customers.

-- Content PR helps them reach an informed buying decision
+- Help them reach an informed buying decision

-- Most importantly, Content PR drives them to take action
+- Most importantly, PR articles drive people to take action